epalomak/Push_swap/README.md

 # Push_swap
-Simple sorting algorithm using two stacks and specific predetermined operations the operations are:
+Simple sorting algorithm using two stacks and specific predetermined operations, which are:
 - sa    swap the first 2 elements at the top of stack a
 - sb    swap the first 2 elements at the top of stack b
 - ss    do sa and sb